Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/FakeVideoCaptureSource.md

 ### Configuring test

-Add the prepared video file to your `csproj` as an `EmbeddedResource`, then configure the test method like below.
+Add the prepared video file to your `csproj` project as an `EmbeddedResource`, and then configure the test method as shown below.

 ```csharp
 using Lombiq.Tests.UI.Attributes;